job interview

 Step 2: Distill Your Highlights to Skills

 Once you've highlighted what they are looking for, decide the specific skills they are seeking.
 For example, if a position is posted that includes, "Updating our pipeline tools for registering and developing new opportunities," decide what skills this requires.
-They're looking for someone who is organized and can create systems for better lead gen.
+They're looking for someone who is organized and can create systems, probably offer services like college paper help for better lead gen.

 Before you worry that you've never updated a pipeline tool for registering and developing new opportunities, move on to the next thing you highlighted and write down the skill it requires.